triton-inference-server/client/README.md

 the components of Triton Client you are working and would like to build.
 For example, if you want to build Perf Analyzer with C API, you can use \
 `-DTRITON_ENABLE_PERF_ANALYZER=ON -DTRITON_ENABLE_PERF_ANALYZER_C_API=ON`.
-You can also use \
-`TRITON_ENABLE_TF_SERVING` or `TRITON_ENABLE_TORCHSERVE` flags to enable/disable
-Tensorflow Serving or Torchserve backend support in the following command.
+You can also use `TRITON_ENABLE_TF_SERVING` or `TRITON_ENABLE_TORCHSERVE` flags to enable/disable TensorFlow Serving or TorchServe backend support in the following command.

 ```
 $ mkdir build